-Unifor Local 333BC represents Greater Victoria bus drivers, mechanics, maintenance and other workers at BC Transit, as well as handyDART, Oak Transit and Medi-Van drivers, attendants and staff.
+Unifor Local 333BC represents bus drivers, mechanics, maintenance and support workers at BC Transit, HandyDART Victoria, HandyDART Duncan, and Medi-Van.

-Your union also takes public positions in support of members in the media and takes your concerns to elected government officials and staff at the municipal, provincial and federal level.
+Your union also takes public positions in support of members in the media and takes your concerns to elected government officials and staff at the municipal, provincial and federal levels.

 Unifor Local 333BC is the public voice for its member and believes it is essential to get our message out to maintain public support for the important transit and transportation services our members deliver.

-It is Canada’s largest private sector union, with more than 300,000 members across the country, working in every major sector of the Canadian economy.
+Unifor is Canada’s largest private sector union, with more than 315,000 members across the country, working in every major sector of the Canadian economy.

 Unifor brings a modern approach to unionism: adopting new tools, involving and engaging our members, and always looking for new ways to develop the role and approach of our union to meet the demands of the 21st century.

 Every person of working age in Canada has a right to a good job and the benefits of economic progress.